 Marvel at beautiful waterfalls

 Mexico has some stunning waterfalls, especially in the southern state of Chiapas.
 There is Agua Azul waterfalls, where river and waterfall collide and produce beautiful blue shades of water.
 Then there is Cascadas de Misol-Ha — this jungle waterfall has a 35m drop and was a filming location for the movie Predator.
 The Chiapas region is home to El Chiflon, a remote and mighty waterfall that cascades in multiple levels and is worth the trek to see.
 Another ‘waterfall’ you can’t miss is Hierve el Agua — the ‘frozen waterfall’ in San Lorenzo Albarradas that is formed by the heavy mineral content of the water that rushes down the cliffs.

 DISCLAIMER: While every effort has been made to ensure the accuracy of all information as of the date of publishing, Allianz Global Assistance does not accept liability for any errors or omissions.
 Allianz Global Assistance strongly recommends seeking the guidance of a professional travel agent/agency for further information on a specific destination.
 On your next trip, whether to another province or country, ensure you have travel insurance as it may assist you in cases of unforeseen medical emergencies and other types of mishaps that can happen while you travel.
 Travel insurance does not cover everything, please always refer to the policy document for full terms and conditions, including limitations and exclusions.
-Allianz Global Assistance is a registered business name of AZGA Service Canada Inc. and AZGA Insurance Agency Canada Ltd. Photography Credits: Kobby Dagan, Shutterstock.com
+Travel insurance is underwritten by CUMIS General Insurance Company, a member of The Co-operators Group of Companies, administered by Allianz Global Assistance, which is a registered business name of AZGA Service Canada Inc. Photography Credits: Kobby Dagan, Shutterstock.com